JoeLorenzo/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Because this function is dependent on 'n' and decreases by n-1 this is a linear function. for example if n = 10 bunnies then this function will run 10 times.

 ## Exercise II

+runtime for my algorithm O(n)

+starting from the bottom of the building iterate through the floors until the first egg is broken, this will give us 'f'.
+Because this is a linear function the runtime is O(n).